Consultant dermatologist Dr. Anjali Mahto gives us the inside scoop on fake tanning and your health.

-Longing for tanned limbs?
-Thankfully, things have come a long way in fake tanning since the nineties (streaky orange shins are now a thing of the past!) but there is still plenty of conflicting information surrounding the safety implications of home bronzing.
+Whenever the sun rears its head, are you suddenly aware how pale your limbs really are?
+Thankfully, things have come a long way in fake tanning since the nineties (those streaky orange shins are now a thing of the past – hurrah!) but there is still plenty of conflicting information surrounding the art of home bronzing.

-Is fake tanning really safe for your skin or should we all embrace what Mother Nature gave us?
-Dr Anjali Mahto, Consultant Dermatologist at the Cadogan Clinic, breaks it down for us – covering everything from DHA risks to whether you can fake tan while pregnant:
+Is it really safe for your skin?
+We asked Dr. Anjali Mahto, Consultant Dermatologist at the Cadogan Clinic, to break it down for us – covering everything from DHA risks to whether you can fake tan while pregnant:

 ‘Using a fake tan is considerably safer than lying in the sun or tanning booth,’ she says.
 ‘Real tanning works by exposing you to UV radiation that damages the skin and increases the risk of skin cancer.
 Any risks associated with DHA are widely-debated and remain purely speculative and, unlike sunbathing, there’s no direct evidence DHA increases the risk of cancer.’

 It’s still best not to breathe it in

 Tanning mitts at the ready?
 Think about how you apply your tan, and whereabouts you do it.
 ‘Evidence suggests DHA is safe in the concentrations used in fake tan, but special care should be taken to avoid inhaling, ingesting, or getting it in your eyes – especially when using sprays,’ says Dr. Mahto.